Data Agent

 Data Management

-Effective data management is the foundation for Data Agent to correctly understand business semantics and metric definitions.
-By standardizing naming conventions, completing field/metric descriptions, setting appropriate data types, and hiding or cleaning irrelevant objects, you can significantly improve query relevance and response speed, reduce large model context costs, and minimize misunderstandings.
-It is recommended to perform self-checks using the following checklist before publishing datasets and during routine maintenance.
-Combining this with "Data Vectorization" and "Intelligent Learning" will yield even better results.
+Good data management is the foundation for Data Agent to correctly understand business semantics and metric definitions.
+By standardizing naming conventions, completing field/metric descriptions, properly setting data types, and hiding or cleaning up irrelevant objects, you can significantly improve Q&A relevance and response speed, reduce large model context costs, and minimize misunderstandings.
+It is recommended to perform self-checks according to the following checklist before publishing a data package and during routine maintenance; using this in conjunction with "Data Vectorization" and "Intelligent Learning" will yield even better results.

-- Dataset Naming: Ensure dataset names are concise and clearly reflect their purpose.
+- Dataset Naming: Ensure that dataset names are concise and clear, accurately reflecting their purpose.

-- Field Management: Ensure field names are concise and descriptive, avoiding special characters.
-Provide detailed explanations of field purposes in the Field Description, such as "Default field for timeline."
-Additionally, field types should align with their intended use, e.g., fields requiring summation should use numeric types, and date fields should use date types, etc.
+- Field Management: Ensure that field names are concise and descriptive, and avoid using special characters.
+Provide detailed explanations of each field's purpose in the Field Description, such as "Default for use as timeline."
+Additionally, the field type should match its intended use; for example, fields that require summation should use numeric types, and date fields should use date types, etc.

-- Metric Management: Ensure atomic metric names are concise and descriptive, avoiding special characters.
-Provide detailed explanations of metric purposes in the Atomic Metric Description.
+- Metric Management: Ensure that atomic metric names are concise and descriptive, and avoid using special characters.
+Provide detailed explanations of each metric's purpose in the Atomic Metric Description.

-- Field Hiding: For fields not involved in queries, it is recommended to hide them to reduce the number of tokens sent to the large model, improve response speed, and lower costs.
+- Field Hiding: For fields not involved in Q&A, it is recommended to hide them to reduce the number of tokens sent to the large model, improve response speed, and lower costs.

-- Distinguishing Fields and Metrics: Ensure field names and metric names are not similar to avoid confusion.
-Fields not required for answering questions should be hidden, and unnecessary metrics should be deleted.
+- Distinguishing Fields and Metrics: Ensure that field names and metric names are not similar to avoid confusion.
+Fields not needed for answering questions should be hidden, and unnecessary metrics should be deleted.

-- Intelligent Learning: It is recommended to trigger the "Intelligent Learning" task to convert general examples into dataset-specific examples.
-After execution, manually review the learning results and perform add, delete, or modify operations to enhance the assistant's capabilities.
+- Intelligent Learning: It is recommended to trigger the "Intelligent Learning" task to convert general examples to dataset-specific examples.
+After execution, manually review the learning results and make additions, deletions, or modifications as needed to enhance the assistant's capabilities.

 Enhancing Understanding of Complex Calculations

-Predefine reusable business metrics on the data side and expose them in the form of Metrics to achieve higher accuracy, stability, and interpretability in query scenarios.
+By predefining reusable business metrics on the data side and exposing them as Metrics, you can achieve higher accuracy, stability, and interpretability in data query scenarios.

-- Provide unified definitions for industry-specific metrics (e.g., financial risk control, advertising campaigns, e-commerce conversion) and maintain synonym mappings in the Knowledge Management of the dataset.
+- Provide unified domain definitions for industry-specific metrics (such as financial risk control, ad placement, e-commerce conversion), and maintain synonym mappings in the Knowledge Management section of the Dataset.

-- Prioritize using "metrics" to carry definitions rather than temporary calculation expressions in single conversations; for critical metrics, establish versioning and change logs to prevent definition drift.
+- Prioritize using "Metrics" to carry business definitions rather than temporary calculation expressions in single conversations; for critical metrics, it is recommended to establish versioning and change logs to prevent metric drift.

 Example (ROI):

-- Advertising/E-commerce: ROI = GMV ÷ Advertising Cost.
-Clearly specify in the metric description whether it includes coupons, deducts refunds and shipping costs, includes platform service fees, uses "payment time/order time" as the statistical basis, and the time window (e.g., day/week/month).
+- Advertising/E-commerce: ROI = GMV ÷ Advertising Spend.
+Please specify in the metric description whether coupons are included, whether refunds and shipping fees are deducted, whether platform service fees are included, the statistical standard (such as "payment time/order time"), and the time window (such as calendar day/week/month).

-- Manufacturing/Projects: ROI = (Revenue − Cost) ÷ Cost, with the window being the full project cycle or financial period.
+- Manufacturing/Projects: ROI = (Revenue − Cost) ÷ Cost, with the window being the full project lifecycle or financial period.

 The agent mode of Data Agent has the following features: